biocatiit/website/content/pages/index.rst

 .. alert:: BioCAT is able to run most experiments at this time.
 COVID-19 related
     projects will still be given priority on the beamline.
-Additionally, due to an Argonne-wide policy, no users are allowed on site so all experiments are done in a mail-in fashion in collaboration with a beamline scientist.
+Additionally, due to an Argonne-wide policy, users are allowed on site on with special permission from the APS, so most experiments are done in a mail-in fashion in collaboration with a beamline scientist.
 If you are interested in beam time please contact us.
     :type: warning